Will P. Brady: District attorney

 In 1911 Brady prosecuted León Martínez Jr., in a case that has since been termed a "legal lynching".
-After a 26-year-old woman, Emma Brown, was found murdered, Martínez was arrested, largely on the evidence that he had been seen speaking to Brown at the general store the day of the murder.
+On July 23, a 26-year-old woman, Emma Brown, was shot and stabbed while riding in a buggy.
+Martínez was arrested shortly thereafter, largely on the evidence that he had been seen speaking to Brown at the general store the day of the murder.
 Martínez, who was 15, confessed twice: once, when a posse promised not to hang him until the sheriff arrived if he confessed, and again, when the sheriff threatened to hand Martínez back to the posse if he did not confess.
-In the early morning of July 24, 1911, two days after the murder, Brady held up Martínez's written confession to the crowd gathered outside the jail.
+In the early morning of July 25, 1911, two days after the murder, Brady held up Martínez's written confession to the crowd gathered outside the jail.

-Five days after Martínez's arrest, with Brady prosecuting, a guilty verdict and a death sentence were in hand.
+On July 29, five days after Martínez's arrest, with Brady prosecuting, a guilty verdict and a death sentence were in hand.
 After the verdict, according to The Galveston Daily News, "hundreds" of people came up to Brady and Judge Isaacks to shake their hands "for their prompt attention to the case and their narrow avertence of a lynching".
 Isaacks scheduled the hanging for September 1.
 A petition, said to be signed by "nearly every person in Reeves County", was sent to Governor Oscar Branch Colquitt asking him to not grant clemency, and Brady himself met with Colquitt in August for the same purpose.
 National and international concern, as well as appeals, including an unsuccessful appeal to the Supreme Court dismissed for lack of jurisdiction, nonetheless pushed the case into 1914, when Martínez was hanged.
 During these proceedings, Brady was said by the El Paso Herald to be "active in pushing the case ... towards a carrying out of the judgment of the district court, calling for hanging, as strongly as he knows how."

 In 1912 Brady tried another high-profile murder case, this time of Agnes Orner, who was charged with poisoning her eleven-year-old daughter in El Paso.
 Orner had already been tried twice; her first trial resulted in a conviction and life sentence that was subsequently reversed, and her second ended in a mistrial.
 Despite Brady's efforts, Orner's third trial also resulted in a mistrial, with eight jurors favoring acquittal and four conviction.
 Orner was finally convicted on the sixth try, then pardoned after serving five years in prison.